The Content Management System for Web3

 3. The LettsNews platform would then query the blockchain to begin indexing / cataloguing and offering to syndicate the story.
 As the author is authenticated, the user generated content risk can be categorised and either passed automatically or passed for manual validation

-4. Syndication sites can continuously scan the news blockchain organising and presenting breaking news - requests for the news content invoke the smart contract automatically implementing the commercial terms for the story.
+4. Syndication sites can continuously scan the news blockchain organising and presenting breaking news - requests for the news content invokes the smart contract automatically implementing the commercial terms for the story.
 All payments are processed through the blockchain enabling micro-payments to be automatically taken and apportioned between the LettsNews platform and the citizen journalists - for example

 1. Pay for view